 Interested in something more modern?
 For those passionate about transparency and the development of technology in the industry, we also offer Cultivated Diamonds.

-Galaxy Diamonds, or colored diamonds, which we offer in our Galaxy Rings and in our Wedding Collection, are graded according to a different rubric than that of white diamonds.
-Galaxy diamonds are known and appreciated for of their natural colors and character.
-Grey diamonds are in fact white diamonds that have numerous natural inclusions.
+Gray Diamonds, or colored diamonds, which we offer in our Galaxy Rings and in our Wedding Collection, are graded according to a different rubric than that of white diamonds.
+Gray diamonds are known and appreciated for their natural colors and character.
+Gray diamonds are in fact white diamonds that have numerous natural inclusions.
 The inclusions are not considered to be flaws—instead, they provide diamonds with celebrated darkness and character.
-Galaxy Diamonds can also contain carbon that has not crystallized, and the presence of this carbon creates the tonal darkness and complexity.
+Gray Diamonds can also contain carbon that has not crystallized, and the presence of this carbon creates the tonal darkness and complexity.

 Spinelli Kilcollin also works with cultivated Diamonds sourced through the Diamond Foundry.
 Diamond Foundry diamonds require the skill of human craftsmanship and precision.
 Rather than being mined from the ground, every diamond is grown by a highly skilled team in California.
 They are genuine diamonds which are anatomically and physically identical to mined diamonds.
 As with diamonds that form in the earth, each stone has its own unique growth pattern, imperfections, inclusions, and characteristics.
 No two cultivated diamonds are the same—just as with mined diamonds.
 The only difference between the two is their origin.
 The Diamond Foundry re-creates the conditions in which diamonds form under the earth in their California-based foundry.
 We work with these stones to give people the ability to choose the perfect stone(s), without sacrificing stone quality or individual, personal ethics.
 (Read more about our sustainability mission here...)